Chezhiyan

-Chezhiyan is an Indian filmmaker and director of photography who works primarily in the Tamil film industry.
+Chezhiyan (1968 or 1969 – 10 July 2026) was an Indian filmmaker and director of photography who worked primarily in the Tamil film industry.
 He received critical acclaim for his work in Kalloori (2007), Paradesi (2013) and To Let (2017).

 Early life and education

 Chezhiyan was born in Sivaganga, Tamil Nadu, where he did his early schooling.
 His parents were primary school teachers.
-His father was an artist who used to draw and would make toys with clays, his mother was a storyteller and also a singer.
+His father was an artist who drew and made toys with clay, and his mother was a storyteller and singer.
 He completed his diploma in civil engineering from Alagappa Chettiar College in Karaikudi.
-Chezhiyan was also interested in photography right from his early days and was into drawing and painting.
+Chezhiyan was also interested in photography from an early age and enjoyed drawing and painting.

 Career

-After completing his civil engineering degree, he started his career as an apprentice to P. C. Sreeram before establishing himself as a cinematographer.
+After completing his civil engineering degree, he began his career as an apprentice to P. C. Sreeram before establishing himself as a cinematographer.
 He worked as an assistant director in the film Thambi (2006).
-The film's cinematographer left the shoots after 60 days and hence the film director Seeman asked him to double up as cinematographer.
+The film's cinematographer left the production after 60 days, so the film director Seeman asked him to double up as cinematographer.
 He then shot the climax and all the songs and worked for the remaining 30 days.
-His name had featured as "additional cinematographer" in Thambi.
+His name was featured as "additional cinematographer" in Thambi.

 Chezhiyan made his debut as a full-fledged cinematographer with Kalloori (2007).
 Kalloori opened to critical acclaim in December 2007, with a critic stating that "Chezhian's cinematography is perfection itself, capturing the dustiness of the surrounds and the college accurately".
-He then worked in S. Shankar's production Rettaisuzhi, in V. Gowthaman's Magizhchi and in Seenu Ramasamy's Thenmerku Paruvakaatru, the latter won the National Film Award for Best Feature Film in Tamil.
+He then worked on S. Shankar's production Rettaisuzhi, on V. Gowthaman's Magizhchi and on Seenu Ramasamy's Thenmerku Paruvakaatru, the latter winning the National Film Award for Best Feature Film in Tamil.

 He received critical acclaim for his work in Bala's Paradesi (2013) and went on to win many awards, including the Best Cinematography Award at the 2013 BFI London Film Festival Awards.

-He then worked in the thriller film Sawaari (2016), in Tharai Thappattai (2016), teaming up with director Bala for the second time, and the critically acclaimed film Joker (2016).
+Chezhiyan then worked on the thriller film Sawaari (2016), on Tharai Thappattai (2016) where he teamed up with director Bala for the second time, and the critically acclaimed film Joker (2016).